 At one point in the ride, I failed to downshift from third gear on approach to a 20-mph corner.
 I assumed the V4 would bog mid-turn and stutter out of the exit.
 Instead, the almighty mill picked up instantly, compensating for my absentminded mistake.
 The Multi was just as merciful at the other end of the spectrum as well.
 In sixth gear, the Granturismo hummed along at 70 mph with just 4,500 rpm, but it was never too docile to overtake traffic or pull away from potential hazards.

 Surprisingly, the V4 was ready to play (nice) at all speeds and the lenient maintenance schedule should help Multistrada owners cover even more ground.
-Of course, if you’re going to spend extended periods of time in the saddle, some added comfort would help and Ducati delivered with the V4 S.
+Of course, if you’re going to spend extended periods of time in the saddle, some added would help and Ducati delivered with the V4 S.

 Since adventure bikes frequently double as tourers, Ducati equipped the Multistrada V4 S as such.
 The plush seat suits all-day riding for both the rider and passenger.
 After six hours in the saddle, the Multi’s cockpit felt just as welcoming as the moment I first swung a leg over.
 It also helps that Ducati designed the V4 S to move heat on those sweltering days while also delivering heat during chilly rides.

 While most modern superbikes adopt bi-plane winglets to minimize high-speed wheelies, the Mulitstrada utilizes them to redirect air into the cockpit.
 The circulating breeze simultaneously cools the rider and shuttles hot air off the V4 engine.
 A series of gills and thermal tunnels near the radiators also amplify the temperature-regulating properties and the wind stream was easily detectable when I placed my hand over the slits.
-You won’t notice the cooling effect at speed, but you can trust that the new aerodynamic appendages are doing their job.
+You won’t notice the cooling effect at speed, but you can trust that the new appendages are doing their job.

 Despite Ducati’s best efforts, however, they couldn’t negate the engine heat completely.
 In the early afternoon, when the temperature reached 82 degrees (F), the left side of the Granturismo radiated a notable amount of heat.
 It wasn’t thigh-roasting, but it was definitely perceptible.
 Thanks to the low desert heat, we didn’t need to activate the heated grips or heated seats during our time with the V4 S, but it never hurts to have the feature at your fingertips.

 Another creature comfort that only required one digit was Ducati’s brilliant windscreen.
 With one quick motion, the system instantly reduced buffeting or increased airflow.
 The one-finger actuation isn’t only effortless but comes in handy in the most unexpected situations.
 After peeling off the highway and onto a secluded canyon road, the bike in front of me started kicking up loose pebbles.
-As we swiftly approached a corner, I was still able to shift the windshield into the high position without spoiling my line.
+As we swiftly approached a corner, I was still able to lift the windshield into the high position without spoiling my line.
 The side deflectors also did a great job of keeping the wind off my shoulders and virtually turned the Multistrada’s cockpit into a climate-controlled bubble.

 Most adventure riders see the Multistrada family as a road-oriented alternative to BMW’s R 1250 GS and KTM’s 1290 Super Adventure R, but Ducati upped its dirt game with the V4 S. The large-displacement ADV opts for a 19-inch front wheel this time around, making off-road exploration more feasible.
-That change also broadens tire selection for the V4 S with Ducati offering 50/50 and 30/70 options in the form of Pirelli’s Scorpion Rally a Scorpion Rally STR tires, respectively.
+That change also broadens tire selection for the V4 S, with Ducati offering 50/50 and 30/70 options in the form of Pirelli’s Scorpion Rally a Scorpion Rally STR tires, respectively.

 To further enhance the Multi’s off-road prowess, Ducati adopted the 1260 Enduro’s dual-sided swingarm to the new ADV and improved on the design in the process.
-Catalog upgrades also include tubeless spoked wheels and crash protection for the off-road-inclined.
+Catalog upgrades include tubeless spoked wheels and crash protection for the off-road-inclined.
 A dedicated Enduro mode and center stand cater to the trailblazers and Skyhook suspension should adapt to all varieties of terrain.

 For the dirt portion of the day, Ducati hooked us up with wire-spoked wheels shod in Scorpion Rally rubber, engine guards, and a skid plate.
 I must admit, off-road riding isn’t my forte, especially aboard a big adventure bike.
 With that in mind, my goal wasn’t to impress on the Multistrada.
 I just wanted to get it back to the trailhead without testing the crash bars.
 Thankfully, I pulled it off, but I can’t take much credit.
 The V4 S wasn’t so much under my charge as I was under its.